Demetyldrm/NewsExplorer/README.md

 - 🔎 Search for news articles by topic
 - 📌 Save favorite articles (requires authentication)
 - 🌐 Responsive design for mobile and desktop
-- 🚀 Deployed on GitHub Pages
+- 🚀 Deployed on GitHub Pages.

 # Second stage of the project